sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 The data exhibit several characteristics that are representative for natural reading settings (e.g., the accuracy of the recorded fixation positions varies across the screen, lines are curved, participants reread extensively).
-However, `ger10` was a “good” participant, i.e. calibration was fairly accurate and he read the texts in a more or less orderly fashion.
+Overall, however, `ger10` was a “good” participant, i.e. calibration was fairly accurate and he read the texts in a more or less orderly fashion.
 Data from another, more problematic participant will be shown later.